qtcloudservices/mar-sample-spring-boot/README.md

 ### Procfile

-Upon deployed and launched in Cloud Qt Cloud Services the MAR provides an environmental variable **$PORT** for which the HTTP requests from the load balancer port 80 are forwarded.
+Upon deployed and launched in Cloud Qt Cloud Services the MAR provides an environmental variable **$PORT** for which the HTTP requests from the load balancer port 80 are forwarded into.

 ## Running and Testing Application Locally